adkinsrs/sadkins_site/misc.md

 * Mar 5 - One Hundred Years of Solitude - Gabriel García Márquez
 * Mar 13 - Mistborn: Secret History - Brandon Sanderson
 * Mar 21 - Völsunga Saga - Anonymous
+* Apr 27 - The Riddle of the Sands - Erskine Childers

 ## 2022